On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications: Preliminaries

 \subsection{Partial Order Property and a Generalization of Reed-Muller and Polar Codes}

-In this work, we determine the number of minimum-weight codewords for a more general family of linear codes $\CI$ that includes both RM codes and polar codes as special cases.
+In the first part of this work, we identify the minimum-weight codewords for a more general family of linear codes $\CI$ that includes both RM codes and polar codes as special cases.
 This family of codes is defined based on the partial orders introduced in the literature of polar codes (\cite{mori, schurch, wu}), which are based on the binary representations of the bit-channel indices and conveniently abstracts away the cumbersome notion of bit-channel reliability.
-We first define these partial orders, combined as a single partial order, in Definition~\ref{def:PO}, and then the so-called \textit{Partial Order Property} that the information set $\I$ of these codes needs to satisfy in Definition~\ref{def:POP}.
+We first define in Definition~\ref{def:PO} these partial orders, combined as a single partial order, and then the so-called \textit{Partial Order Property} that the information set $\I$ of these codes needs to satisfy in Definition~\ref{def:POP}.
+We came to know when writing that the same family of code had been also investigated in the previous work by Bardet \textit{et al.}~\cite{bardet, bardet_arxiv} under the name of \textit{decreasing monomial codes}.

 \begin{definition}[Partial Order] Given $i,j\in [0,2^n-1]$, we denote $i \preceq j$ or $j \succeq i$ if they satisfy one of the following conditions: \begin{itemize} \item $\Si \subseteq \Sj$, \item $\Sj = (\Si\setminus \{a\})\cup \{b\}$ for some $a\in \Si$, $b \notin \Si$ and $a < b$ (i.e., $\bin(j)$ is obtained from $\bin(i)$ by swapping a `1' in $\bin(i)$ and a `0' at a higher index), \item there exists $k\in [0,2^n-1]$ satisfying $i\preceq k$ and $k\preceq j$, \end{itemize} where $\Si \triangleq \supp(\bin(i))\subseteq [0,n-1]$, which consists of the indices where $i$ has a `1' in its binary representation.
 Note that $i \preceq j$ implies that $i \leq j$ but not vice versa. \end{definition}